Life on the Train

 The big Russian began to talk to his fellow passengers.
 I could tell that he was telling stories and several were listening closely.
 I asked someone who could speak a little English what he was talking about.

 They say this is the most fresh water in one place on earth.
-More than any of the Great Lakes in Michigan, where I’m from.
-The Great Lakes look bigger on a satellite map but Baikal is really deep.
+More than all of the Great Lakes in Michigan, where I’m from.
+Maybe the Great Lakes look bigger on a satellite map but Baikal is really deep, they say.

 your intrepid reporter,